mattmcc97/FantasyFootballStats/README.md

 # FantasyFootballStats
-Looking at stats and experimenting with the fantasy premier league API
+Looking at a variety of statistics and experimenting with the Fantasy Premier League API.
+This is an ongoing project.